comparison only of animals which have had like treatment is one of the most

 weights from all animals in a group are submitted.

 1. Assign animals to different management groups where they

 have been treated differently.
 However, be careful not to create unnecessary management

-conflicts with point 2.
+groups as this conflicts with point 2.

 2. Run animals in large groups.
 Larger groups provide